Discover the most beautiful beaches in the world.

-One really amazing thing that get us off with this beach is no matter how hot the sun is you can walk barefoot on it because the sand never retains heat.
+One amazing thing that gets us off with this beach is no matter how hot the sun is you can walk barefoot on it because the sand never retains heat.
 Wow.
 Every beach lover knows what that means – longer hours outdoor.
 A warning though; the sand on this beach is so fine that it can damage electronic devices like mobile phones and cameras.
 Visitors often polish their jewelry with the sand though.

 There’s one more reason to visit the beach in November —The Whitehaven Beach Ocean Swim.
 It is a 2-kilometer open swimming competition held every year as part of the Hamilton Island Triathlon.
-There is a lot to do at the beach other than swimming the waters or walking the bright white sand.
+There is a lot to do at the beach other than swimming in the waters or walking on the bright white sand.
 Visitors often have picnics on the beach and BBQ parties.
-Why don’t you get here this holiday, sink your feet into the sand and wade in the water for an unforgettable experience?
+Why don’t you get here this holiday, sink your feet into the sand, and wade in the water for an unforgettable experience?

 8. Grace Bay, Turks & Caicos

 Named after a former commissioner’s wife Grace Bay is part of the Princess Alexandra National Park.
-Found on the Northeast of Providenciales this pristine beach is one good reason that makes visitors come to Turk and Caicos Islands.
+Found in the Northeast of Providenciales this pristine beach is one good reason that makes visitors come to Turk and Caicos Islands.
 The beach prides itself on such rare facts as there were no rocks, no seaweeds nor pollution, and the water is so clean.
 The whole 4.8km of sand is consistently neat and pure.
 One top way to get a great view of Grace Bay is parasailing.

 Unfortunately for snorkelers their so much sand that it isn’t so easy to do this sport at the bay.
 There are no reefs nor snorkeling sites with the reach of Grace Bay.
 We’d like to say here that the Bay often suffers setbacks in security, and it’s only from boats.
 Sometimes boatmen are lax in this regard so we advise that if you’re visiting you should be wary of these guys.
 They’d knock you down in the water real good if you aren’t looking.
-But of course, this in no way dampens the very essence of beach life in the Grace Bay.
+But of course, this in no way dampens the very essence of beach life in Grace Bay.
 We recommend, highly.